 Below are some of the questions we received at our old forums, along with my answers about how HGH may affect muscle, bone, and joint issues.
 I am thinking that these posts may contain some information that others might find helpful for so I transferred them to this main site.
-If you have any questions please click on "Contact Us" in the top menu.
+If you have any questions please click on "Customer Service" in the top menu.

 Answer: Usually the side effects come when you are taking the injections.
 It is not natural to take an entire days worth of growth hormone in one or two doses and so that can cause side effects.
 However, you say that your side effects began after you stopped.
 How long after you stopped taking the injections did you first begin to notice the muscle and joint pain and stiffness?

 Perhaps the side effects you are experiencing might possibly happen if your level was normal or just becoming high while you were taking it and now your level has quickly bottomed out due to no growth hormone, since the injections will shut down your body's own release of HGH.

 Have you had your IGF-1 level checked recently?

 I recently started using Alpha GPC regularly for nootropic / smart drug effects.
 I knew it increased GH, but I did not realize how powerful it was.
 At almost 19, thinking I stunted my growth in the 9th grade, I grew a half inch or more.
 My girlfriend called it a growth spurt, I believed it.

 Until the other night, I came home and realized how much larger my hands were.
 Particularly, the hand from the wrist to the pinkies are significantly larger, worryingly so.

 In the right hand, there has been bruising, joint pain, and obvious "swelling".
 The joints connecting my pinky to my hand and the outside of my hand to my wrist are huge, too big for my hand.
 My joint has to overcome a mound as I move it up and down, so it gets slow at the middle then "pops" to the location.